TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 - [GO analyses for gene pairs across interaction categories](#GO-analyses-for-gene-pairs-across-interaction-categories)
   - [Run InterProScan and prepare files for GO analyses](#run-interproscan-and-prepare-files-for-go-analyses)
   - [Perform GO term enrichment and generate dotplots of enriched GO terms](#perform-go-term-enrichment-and-generate-dotplots-of-enriched-go-terms)

-This folder documents the interacting gene pair analyses.
-Initital steps are demonstrated using only the *E. scolopes* (stage 29) sample 403493 at 100 kb resolution, which is later merged with the *O. bimaculoides* interaction matrix at 50 kb resolution and the *S. officinalis* interaction matrix at 100 kb resolution.
-Boxplots of genomic distances are also only demonstrated using *E. scolopes* distance, but based on this merged interaction matrix.
-For the species *S. officinalis*, no gene annotation was available for the *S. officinalis* reference genome at the time of writing this paper.
-Therefore, additional commands are provided at the start to classify orthologous genes as well as for some downstream analyses.

 ## Prepare files of gene pairs, orthologs, and extract their ancestral chromosome status